asiadigitalhub/react-native-azurenotificationhub/docs/android-installation.md

 ![Firebase Project Settings](./img/FirebaseProjectSettings.png)

 * Click the **Cloud Messaging** tab in your project settings and copy the value of the **Server key** and **Sender ID**.
-The former will be used to configure the Notification Hub Access Policy and the latter for your React Native module registration.
+The former will be used to configure the Notification Hub Access Policy and and the latter for your React Native module registration.

 * Back on the [Azure Portal](https://portal.azure.com) page for your notification hub, select **Settings > Notification Services > Google (GCM)**.
 Enter the FCM **Server key** you copied from the [Firebase console](https://firebase.google.com/console/) and click **Save**.